jszakmeister/etc/README.rst

 Setting up Bash
 ===============

-My Bash environemnt sets up quite a few things.
-The most noticable bit is the prompt, but it also adjusts some shell options for history, smart auto-completion, aliases, a few enviroment settings, and the PATH.
-At the moment, there is no way to disect it and just get the bits you want.
+My Bash environment sets up quite a few things.
+The most noticeable bit is the prompt, but it also adjusts some shell options for history, smart auto-completion, aliases, a few environment settings, and the PATH.
+At the moment, there is no way to dissect it and just get the bits you want.
 Perhaps down the road, I'll make it more severable.

 To get started, all you really need to do is add a line to your ``~/.bashrc``